 - Use a professional email address: [email protected]

 - Consider a plain text email that looks more like a real email vs. an overly designed email

 - Subscribe to newsletters!
 Visit sites, look at their sign up forms, opt ins, see what they’re giving away.
 Look at how and when they email you and from what service.
 (I recently signed up for Spoonwood Brewing’s brewsletter.
-Feel free to sign up for my monthly newsletter or my guide to lead generation, complete with automated nurture sequence.)
+Feel free to sign up for my monthly newsletter or my mini course.)

 - Get permission!
 Don’t add all of your existing contacts or contacts from networking events.
 Spamming people is not okay.
 It’s okay to add your current customers.

 - Ask people to sign up.
 Include a link in your email signature.
 Have a sign up form for events or in-store.

 - Follow through with great content.
 Be helpful.
 It’s not about you, make it about them.

 - A small, engaged list is better than a big list.
 Unsubscribes are a good thing!

 - Test, test, test.
 Emails look different in different clients and on different devices.